darnjo/rcp019/README.md

-# rets19
+# RCP-019
-ANTLR 4 implementation of the RETS 1.9 grammar
+ANTLR 4 implementation of the RETS 1.9 and RESO RCP-019 grammar

-## 20180506 - using the included rets19.g4 file, the following expressions should parse:
+## 20180506 - using the included `rets19.g4` file, the following expressions should parse:

 * Basic arithmetic
 `3 + 5`